tacoda/jaws/README.md

 # jaws

-> A tool to manage AWS resources and common tasks
+> A tool to manage AWS resources and run tasks

 ## Usage